Introduction

 Design system native

-Zero branding
+Zero YouTube branding

 Philosophy

-Most YouTube player libraries are black boxes.
-You install them, wrap your video ID in a component, and hope the API does what you need.
-When it doesn't — and it always doesn't eventually — you're stuck filing issues and waiting for maintainers. ytcn takes a different approach.
+ytcn takes a different approach.
 Every component is a plain React file in your project.
 The YouTube IFrame API complexity is contained in hooks that you can read, debug, and extend.
 The UI layer uses the same shadcn/ui primitives you already know — Button, Slider, Popover — so it inherits your theme with zero extra configuration.

 The tradeoff is intentional: you get full control at the cost of owning the code.
 For teams building products where video is a core feature — LMS platforms, course builders, portfolio sites — this tradeoff is almost always worth it.

-When to use ytcn
+When to Use

-| Use Case | Recommended? |
+| Use Case | Fit |

 |---|---|